Carmen: Synopsis, Character Map

 Micaëla

-It’s a letter from your mother.
-And a kiss from your mother.
+It is a letter from your mother.

 Don José

-I was almost tricked by a demonic woman.
+I want to see my mother.
+I was almost tricked by a demon woman.
 My mother protected me.
-Please give her back my kiss.
-Now, let’s read the letter.
+Now let’s read the letter.

 Micaëla